-The above verse is explicit in stating that the basis Christian uses to derive his belief system, such as crucifixion, is at best a guess.
-The Qur’an states that if anyone believes that Jesus died and was crucified they then follow nothing but an ASSUMPTION (the Arabic word used is “dhann” which means ASSUMPTION, CONJECTURE, GUESS etc) which is another word for corruption:
+The above verse is explicit in stating that the basic Christian uses to derive his belief system, such as crucifixion, is at best a guess.
+The Qur’an states that if anyone believes that Jesus died and was crucified they then follow nothing but an ASSUMPTION (the Arabic word used is “dhann” which means ASSUMPTION, CONJECTURE, GUESS, etc) which is another word for corruption:

 In the following passage, Qur’an further says the Jews and Christians have lost (at least a portion) of their books and they have also misinterpreted them.

 And Allah had already taken a covenant from the Children of Israel, and We delegated from among them twelve leaders.
 And Allah said, “I am with you.
 If you establish prayer and give charity and believe in My messengers and support them and loan Allah a goodly loan, I will surely remove from you your misdeeds and admit you to gardens beneath which rivers flow.
 But whoever of you disbelieves after that has certainly strayed from the soundness of the way.”
 (12)

 So for their breaking of the covenant We cursed them and made their hearts hard.
 They distort words from their [proper] usages and have forgotten a portion of that of which they were reminded.
 And you will still observe deceit among them, except a few of them.
 But pardon them and overlook [their misdeeds].
 Indeed, Allah loves the doers of good.
 (13)